microsoft/bedrock/gitops/rings/README.md

 In summary, there are two additions made to the Bedrock CI/CD to account for this Rings implementation:

-1. Flatpack HLD Repo
+1. Cluster HLD Repo
 2. Ring.yaml

 ## Components of the Ringed Model

 ### Git Repositories

 Recall that in the official Bedrock CI/CD (without Rings), there exists three repositories: (1) Service Source Code (2) Service HLD and (3) the Materialized Manifest.
-The concept of Rings introduces a *new* repository to the workflow, the Flatpack HLD.
+The concept of Rings introduces a *new* repository to the workflow, the Cluster HLD.
 Altogether, the following exists in the Rings workflow:

 For every independent service we assume 2 git repositories exist: